rooddood/flickpick/README.md

 ## Running Locally

 To run FlickPick on your local machine, you'll need to have Node.js and npm installed.
-Follow these steps:

 ### 1. Set Up Your Environment